VISHNURAMK098/siemens_assignment/README.md

 ---

 ## Running the Application
 ### Step 3: Starting the Backend
-1. Add the .env required values, you can able to find it in documentation (AI Agent Documentation) attached.

 The backend is built using FastAPI, which handles the conversation logic and communicates with external APIs to fetch cryptocurrency information.
-2. Navigate to the src folder in your project directory:
+1. Navigate to the src folder in your project directory:
     ```bash
    cd src

-3. Start the backend server by using uvicorn.
+2. Start the backend server by using uvicorn.
 This will launch the FastAPI server on your local machine:
   ```bash
     uvicorn backend:app --host 0.0.0.0 --port 8080 --reload
 ```

-4. The FastAPI server will run at http://127.0.0.1:8080.
+3. The FastAPI server will run at http://127.0.0.1:8080.
 It exposes the /conversation endpoint to handle user queries.
     ```bash
    cd ..
    siemens_assignmnet

-5. Now start the frontend UI through app.py using cmd
+4. Now start the frontend UI through app.py using cmd
     ```bash
    streamlit run app.py
    ```